mrkmiller/cypress-todo/README.md

 [Cypress](https://www.cypress.io/) tests by testing the [TodoMVC](http://todomvc.com) app.

+Each testing lesson can be checked out as its own branch.
+So start in the `test1` branch and work from there.

+1. `test1` Setup - "Writing your first test"
+2. `test2` Interacting with the Site - "Adding a task"
+3. `test3` Writing Assertions - "Complete tasks"
+4. `test4` Faking Data - "Intercept API request and replace with a fixture"
+5. `test5` Stubbing Functions - "Stub the confirm() function"
+6. `test6` Mobile and Desktop Resizing - "Viewport resizing"
+7. `test7` Custom Commands - "Use a custom command to add a task"
+8. `test8` Ensuring Accessibility - "Accessibility testing with Axe"
+9. `test9` Automating with Continuous Integration - "Github Actions"

+## Requirements

 [Node.js](https://nodejs.org) is required.
 If using [NVM](https://github.com/nvm-sh/nvm) you can run `$ nvm use` to automatically switch to the correct version of Node.